-- Limit contact with people who have a fever or cold.
-If your child is a newborn, especially a premature newborn, avoid exposure to people with colds in the first two months of life.
+Limit contact with people who have a fever or cold.
+If your child is a newborn, especially a premature newborn, avoid exposure to people with colds, especially in the first two months of life.

-- Cover coughs and sneezes.
+Cover coughs and sneezes.
 Cover your mouth and nose with a tissue.
-Then throw away the tissue and wash your hands or use alcohol hand sanitizer.
+Then throw away the tissue and wash your hands or use alcohol-based hand sanitizer.

 Vaccines and medications

 There are no vaccines for the most common causes of bronchiolitis (RSV and rhinovirus).
 However, an annual flu shot is recommended for everyone older than 6 months.

 Infants at high risk of the RSV infection, such as those born prematurely or with a heart or lung condition or who have a depressed immune system, may be given the medication palivizumab (Synagis) to decrease the likelihood of RSV infections.

 Tests and X-rays are not usually needed to diagnose bronchiolitis.
 The doctor can usually identify the problem by observing your child and listening to the lungs with a stethoscope.

 If your child is at risk of severe bronchiolitis, if symptoms are worsening or if another problem is suspected, your doctor may order tests, including:

 Chest X-ray.
 Your doctor may request a chest X-ray to look for signs of pneumonia.

 Viral testing.
 Your doctor may collect a sample of mucus from your child to test for the virus causing bronchiolitis.
 This is done using a swab that's gently inserted into the nose.